hapax/hapax.github.io/assets/simple-physics.md

   ⁂
   </p>

-**Exercise 15 (poison ).** Heat is just the kinetic energy of particles More precisely, the temperature tells us the average kinetic energy per particle, $\epsilon$, once we multiply by Boltzmann's constant:
+**Exercise 15 (poison ).** Heat is just the kinetic energy of particles.
+More precisely, the the average kinetic energy per particle,
+$\epsilon$, is proportional to temperature,

 $$
 \epsilon \sim k_B \mathcal{T}.
 $$

-The $\sim$ denotes as usual a number which depends on details of the system.
-(This is called the *equipartition theorem*, and I think it gives the most sensible way to think about heat.)
+This is called the *equipartition theorem*, and I think it gives the most sensible way to think about heat.

 (a) Show that if our particles have mass $m$, the average speed is